llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

-Because an OpenACC profiling library can register and unregister callbacks for OpenACC events throughout its execution, and because the mapping to OpenMP callbacks is not one-to-one, Clacc maintains a reference count for each OMPT callback to determine when it is safe to unregister it from the OpenMP runtime.
+Because an OpenACC profiling library can register and unregister callbacks for OpenACC events throughout its execution, and because the mapping to OMPT callbacks is not one-to-one, Clacc maintains a reference count for each OMPT callback to determine when it is safe to unregister it from the OpenMP runtime.